AgentMC/Sao20/Translate/En/Part1.md

 The wind and rain raged for quite a while, and when they finally fell, the farmer’s Riko onion field turned into a vast pool of mud, with the haunted onion growing lively in the middle ─

 Nergius' Storm Sprout Spear is said to be converted by Highest Priest Administrator from haunted onion.
-Priority laid in the area of sacred treasures, but on top of that it had quite unusual special effect: it could stand untouched on the floor and the ground even if there was no support and it seemed that it never fell even if it was tilted.
+Priority lay in the area of sacred treasures, but on top of that it had quite unusual special effect: it could stand untouched on the floor and the ground even if there was no support and it seemed that it never fell even if it was tilted.

 It’s owner is similarly simple and single-minded person; it is without any doubt a noble knight who has been doing years of service for the Axiom Church, but Ronye did not have a very good impression of him.
 Because when the highest priest Administrator was defeated it was Nergius who insisted the most that Kirito must be executed as a rebel.